yaricom/goNEAT_NS/README.md

 ![alt text][mazeobj_medium_winner_path]

-As you can see from the plot above the goal-oriented objective search was able to find less optimal path through the maze (compare it with the NS based search above).
+As you can see from the plot above the goal-oriented objective search was able to find the less optimal path through the maze (compare it with the NS based search above).

 #### 2.2.
 To run experiment with hard difficulty maze map execute following commands: